Kmart evacuated in Invercargill

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Kmart in Invercargill has been evacuated this afternoon amid reports of smoke emerging from vents inside the building.
+Kmart in Invercargill was evacuated yesterday afternoon amid reports of smoke emerging from vents inside the building.

 Firefighting crews from Invercargill and Kingswell attended.